‘The Gambler’ (2014) With Bill Simmons and Chris Ryan

 No, I think she lives in

-at some point at one point he's in downtown la for some reason yeah i know i know i see did he run all the way down here and then run back i think they say it's Koreatown and he actually starts down by like Grand Street or something.
+at some point at one point he's in downtown la for some reason yeah i know i know i did he run all the way down here and then run back i think they say it's koreatown and he actually starts down by like grand street or something or maybe he's in

 Like you said, a very exciting mile.